zdh2292390/Copyright-Detective/readme.md

 This new page helps you design and evaluate jailbreak/persuasion prompts in a safety-first manner.
 It analyzes prompts for risky indicators (e.g., location-based extraction or exact-length replication) and provides compliant alternatives and refusal templates.
 The probe only performs meta-analysis and does not request or display copyrighted text.

 The page also includes a small, curated library of well-known jailbreak prompts (for analysis only).
 You can filter, preview, and load any into the evaluator textbox to see risk detections — again, it never asks the model to output copyrighted content.

+## Unlearning Detection

+The **Unlearning Detection** workspace combines two complementary probes:

+- **Prompt-Based Probes** reuse the persuasion strategies from snippet/PDF analysis to see whether a model can still recreate or summarise a target passage.
+Similarity metrics (ROUGE-L, Jaccard, Levenshtein) and keyword overlap are calculated against your ground-truth reference.
+- **Membership Inference (Perplexity Probe)** estimates whether the reference text still lives in the model's training data.
+The app samples log-probabilities with `echo=True` completions (currently supported for OpenAI models) and compares the average perplexity of reference chunks against a stylistically similar control passage.
+A configurable ΔPPL threshold raises an alert when the reference appears memorised.

+To run the perplexity probe, supply both the reference text and an equivalent-length control passage.
+You can adjust word-based chunk sizes, number of chunks sampled, and the perplexity gap required to flag memorisation.

 ## PDF Analysis Notes